vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 ## §4.2 beverage storage during parties

-When a committee or project throws a party and uses the chapter's beverage storage, it shall be entered into the accounts by the commitee's or project's responsible for accounting the party.
+When a committee or project throws a party and uses the chapter's beverage storage, it shall be entered into the accounts by the commitee's or project's accounting responsible the party.
 The committee/project should be charged for the purchase of the drinks and allocated the sale of the drinks.
 The cost for the purchase shall be calculated according to the flat rate provided by the Treasurer.
 The serving manager ("serveringsansvarig") for the party is responsible for that payment and an end of day report ("dagsavslut") is made according to the chapter's standards.
 The serving manager is also responsible for the treatment of any possible cash boxes ("handkassor") according to §[4] in this document.
 The serving manager shall within a reasonable time before the party contact the committee that manages the beverage storage and inform oneself of the regulations currently applicable to the chapter.

 ## §4.3 Other storages